JordanLindley/etch-a-sketch/README.md

 # etch-a-sketch
 An in-browser Etch-a-Sketch!
-Create simpe drawings using your mouse.
+Create simple drawings using your mouse.